Wondering what you can do with a song you wrote? Here’s some practical advice, for recording and distributing your music.

-Pitch it for use in Movies, TV shows and advertising
+2. Pitch it for use in Movies, TV shows, and advertising

 You can also send songs directly to music publishers that provide music for these kinds of clients (like the music supervisor for a tv show).
 Music publishers who specialize in film/TV sync licenses are referred to as music libraries.

-As a beginner songwriter, you could reach out to small local artists to see if they would be interested in recording your song.
+As a new songwriter, you could reach out to small local artists to see if they would be interested in recording your song.

 Alternatively, can send your demo to a small music label asking them to consider having it recorded by an artist on their label.
 However, not all labels are open to submissions.